jayvynl/django-clickhouse-backend/README.md

 - AutoField

   Mapped to clickhouse Int32 data type.
-You should generate this unique id yourself
+You should generate this unique id yourself.

 - BigAutoField

   Mapped to clickhouse Int64 data type.
-If primary key is not specified when insert data, then `clickhouse_driver.idworker.id_worker` is used to generate this unique key.
+If primary key is not specified when insert data, then `clickhouse_driver.idworker.id_worker` is used to generate this unique id.

   Default id_worker is an instance of `clickhouse.idworker.snowflake.SnowflakeIDWorker` which implement [twitter snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID).
   If data insertions happen on multiple datacenter, server, process or thread, you should ensure uniqueness of (CLICKHOUSE_WORKER_ID, CLICKHOUSE_DATACENTER_ID) environment variable.
   Because work_id and datacenter_id are 5 bits, they should be an integer between 0 and 31.
 CLICKHOUSE_WORKER_ID default to 0, CLICKHOUSE_DATACENTER_ID will be generated randomly if not provided.

   `clickhouse.idworker.snowflake.SnowflakeIDWorker` is not thread safe.
-You could inherit `clickhouse.idworker.base.BaseIDWorker` and implement one, and set `CLICKHOUSE_ID_WORKER` to doted import path of your IDWorker instance.
+You could inherit `clickhouse.idworker.base.BaseIDWorker` and implement one, then set `CLICKHOUSE_ID_WORKER` in `settings.py` to doted import path of your IDWorker instance.

 Django use a table named `django_migrations` to track migration files.
 ID field should be BigAutoField, so that IDWorker can generate unique id for you.
 After Django 3.2，a new [config `DEFAULT_AUTO_FIELD`](https://docs.djangoproject.com/en/4.1/releases/3.2/#customizing-type-of-auto-created-primary-keys) is introduced to control field type of default primary key.
 So `DEFAULT_AUTO_FIELD = 'django.db.models.BigAutoField'` is required if you want to use migrations with django clickhouse backend.

-### Fields

-#### Nullable

-`null=True` will make [Nullable](https://clickhouse.com/docs/en/sql-reference/data-types/nullable/) type in clickhouse database.

-**Note** Using Nullable almost always negatively affects performance, keep this in mind when designing your databases.

-#### GenericIPAddressField

-Clickhouse backend has its own implementation in `clickhouse_backend.models.fields.GenericIPAddressField`.
-If `protocol='ipv4'`, a column of [IPv4](https://clickhouse.com/docs/en/sql-reference/data-types/domains/ipv4) is generated, else [IPv6](https://clickhouse.com/docs/en/sql-reference/data-types/domains/ipv6) is generated.

-#### PositiveSmallIntegerField
-#### PositiveIntegerField
-#### PositiveBigIntegerField

-`clickhouse_backend.models.fields.PositiveSmallIntegerField` maps to [UInt16](https://clickhouse.com/docs/en/sql-reference/data-types/int-uint).
-`clickhouse_backend.models.fields.PositiveIntegerField` maps to [UInt32](https://clickhouse.com/docs/en/sql-reference/data-types/int-uint).
-`clickhouse_backend.models.fields.PositiveBigIntegerField` maps to [UInt64](https://clickhouse.com/docs/en/sql-reference/data-types/int-uint).
-Clickhouse have unsigned integer type, these fields will have right integer range validators.

-### Engines

-Lays in `clickhouse_backend.models.engines`.

-### Indexes

-Lays in `clickouse_backend.models.indexes`.

 Test
 ---